Groups, Geometry, and Dynamics

-Existence, covolumes and infinite generation of lattices for Davis complexesAnne Thomas (1) School of Mathematics and Statistics F07, The University of Sydney, NSW 2006, Sydney, Australia
+Existence, covolumes and infinite generation of lattices for Davis complexesAnne Thomas (1) The University of Sydney, Australia

 Let $\Sigma$ be the Davis complex for a Coxeter system $(W,S)$.
 The automorphism group $G$ of $\Sigma$ is naturally a locally compact group, and a simple combinatorial condition due to Haglund–Paulin and White determines when $G$ is nondiscrete.
 The Coxeter group $W$ may be regarded as a uniform lattice in $G$.
 We show that many such $G$ also admit a nonuniform lattice $\Gamma$, and an infinite family of uniform lattices with covolumes converging to that of $\Gamma$.
 It follows that the set of covolumes of lattices in $G$ is nondiscrete.
 We also show that the nonuniform lattice $\Gamma$ is not finitely generated.
 Examples of $\Sigma$ to which our results apply include buildings and non-buildings, and many complexes of dimension greater than 2.
 To prove these results, we introduce a new tool, that of “group actions on complexes of groups”, and use this to construct our lattices as fundamental groups of complexes of groups with universal cover $\Sigma$.

 Keywords: Lattice, Davis complex, Coxeter group, building, complex of groups